 Here are 15 ideas on how to make extra money so you can save more.

 1. Get cash back for things you’re buying online with Ebates.

 Ebates has been a huge money-maker for me!
+It’s a cashback website where you buy things and then if you click through Ebates links before you buy them you get a percentage of your purchase back.
 I have $230 in cash back sitting in my Ebates account right now.

 Sign up here for Ebates and get $10 FREE.